anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 | pw | DNS SRV compatible priority and weight of resource target | IETF | \[ThisRFC] |
 {: #fig-attrs title="Target Variation and Priority/Weight Attributes"}

-IANA is asked to add an entries for "var" and "pw" according to above {{fig-attrs}} to the "Target Attributes" table.
+IANA is asked to add entries for "var" and "pw" according to above {{fig-attrs}} to the "Target Attributes" table.

 The "var" target attribute is meant to be used for BRSKI targets as specified in this document.
-It is also meant to be useable for other targets if so desired - to indicate variations of the resource type of the target.
+It is also meant to be usable for other targets if so desired - to indicate variations of the resource type of the target.
 For targets with a non-BRSKI resource target (not using "rt=brski.*"), the format of the value may be different than specified for BRSKI.